University Human Resources

 Award amounts may not be adjusted on the bursar accounts until after the final deadline for dropping/adding of courses.
 The adjustments may result in less subsidy being provided at one or more campuses.
 Students are responsible for all costs not covered by the tuition benefit.
 See the maximum benefit amounts.

 Quarter Term Schedule – The Graduate - Kelley Direct program and the Graduate - Business of Medicine MBA program are each on a quarter term schedule.
-For employees and IU Retirees, the tuition benefit subsidy is equal to the annual benefit maximum (3 semesters) at the Business Graduate Rate listed in the rate section divided over four terms instead of three semesters.

 Registration for courses during work hours – Employees who wish to enroll in University classes scheduled during normal work hours must obtain advance approval from the associated Department Head.
 See the applicable Training and Education personnel policy for provisions about covering time away from the job.